ChibiOS/ChibiOS/testhal/STM32/STM32L4xx/I2C-LSM6DS0/readme.txt

 *****************************************************************************
-** ChibiOS/HAL - EXT driver demo for STM32L4xx.                            **
+** ChibiOS/HAL + ChibiOS/EX - I2C + LSM6DS0 demo for STM32L4xx.            **
 *****************************************************************************

 ** TARGET **

 The demo runs on an STMicroelectronics STM32L4-Nucleo board.
+It has been tested with the X-NUCLEO-IKS01A1 shield.

 ** The Demo **